 Creating pocket charts from wrapping paper and cardboard is quick and easy.
 Make individual pocket charts for students, a series of matching charts for a bulletin board, or even a large one to hang on the wall.
-Be sure to check out the bottom of this post to see some ideas for using these pocket charts.
+Be sure to check out the bottom end of Idea #1 to see some ideas for using these pocket charts.

 Instructions for Making the Pocket Charts

-Step #1 – Cut the wrapping paper approximately twice as long as the cardboard and several inches wider.
-For the 11 ½ by 15 inch box, I cut the wrapping paper 30 inches tall by 15 inches wide.
+Cut the wrapping paper approximately twice as long as the cardboard and several inches wider.
+For the 11 ½ by 15-inch box, I cut the wrapping paper 30 inches tall by 15 inches wide.

-Step #4 – Place your cardboard in the center of the wrapping paper.
-You may wish to flip the cardboard and wrapping paper over to make sure you have the paper aligned.
+Place your cardboard in the center of the wrapping paper.
+Flip the cardboard and wrapping paper over to make sure you have the paper aligned.
 This example has a 2 ½ inch margin from the top of the first pocket to the top of the pocket chart and a 1 ½ margin from the top of the last pocket to the bottom of the pocket chart.
 Wrap the paper around to the back of the cardboard and tape it into place as if you were wrapping a present.

 Example #1 – Create eight matching pocket charts and place them on a bulletin board.
 Write labels above each chart for the eight parts of speech.
 On index cards write words that can easily be classified by their parts of speech.
 Have students sort the cards onto the correct pocket chart.

-Example – To receive the maximum score for teacher evaluations, teachers in our school must create word walls that change from unit to unit.
-Using pocket charts makes this a super easy process.
-Create a bulletin like the one illustrated above.
+Example – Create a bulletin like the one illustrated above.
 Title the board by the name of the book your class is reading.
 Label the pockets by chapters instead of parts of speech.
 Write vocabulary words on index cards and place them in the pockets.
 Assign each student a vocabulary word.
 The student must create a definition card.
 Early finishers can match words to definitions.